60 Weird Facts Most People Don’t Know

 Most wasabi paste isn’t real wasabi

 Wasabi is expensive, so most companies use horseradish instead.
 Real wasabi is actually milder than what you’ve been getting with your sushi.
+Here’s the real reason why you shouldn’t touch sushi at all-you-can-eat buffets.

 People used to say “prunes” instead of “cheese” when having their pictures taken